srsgit/RJ12-Adapter/README.md

-# RJ12-Adapter
-RJ12 to breadboard header
+PCB to convert from an RJ12 socket to a breadboard header.

+Eagle 7 schematic and board.

+Isolation milling using pcbgcode ULP